CtrlK

 Specificity

-Lists multiple specific concrete actions: 'Recommend relevant Isabelle/HOL or Coq standard library theories, lemmas, and tactics based on proof goals' and mentions specific operations like 'list/set/arithmetic operations' and 'find_theorems/Search commands'.
+Lists multiple specific concrete actions: 'Recommend relevant Isabelle/HOL or Coq standard library theories, lemmas, and tactics', 'library lemmas for their proof', 'list/set/arithmetic operations', 'find_theorems/Search commands'.
+These are concrete, domain-specific capabilities.

 3 / 3